Miley Cyrus Was Nick Jonas' First Kiss

 Remember when Nick Jonas and Miley Cyrus were a couple, and more or less the king and queen of the Disney Channel?
 We certainly do.

-The was asked to take a trip down memory lane during an interview with BBC Radio 1's Nick Grimshaw, which resulted in this big reveal: Miley was his first kiss.
+The "Jealous" singer was asked to take a trip down memory lane during an interview with BBC Radio 1's Nick Grimshaw, which resulted in this big reveal: Miley was his first kiss.

 “The first person I kissed was Miley Cyrus and I kissed her outside of California Pizza Kitchen in Hollywood — very romantic,” he joked.
 “I’d just had a pizza that had onions all over it.
 I’m sure that my breath smelled terrible.”